-The CUNY J-School supports investigative work by professional journalists through several grant programs.
+The Craig Newmark Graduate School of Journalism at the City University of New York supports investigative work by professional journalists through several grant programs.

 The Ravitch Fiscal Reporting Fellowships award up to $15,000 to reporters seeking to dig deeply into budgets, debt, pensions and other post-employment obligations, tax policy and how fiscal stress changes government priorities.
 Contact: Program Director Greg David

 The McGraw Fellowships, part of The McGraw Center for Business Journalism, provide stipends of up to $15,000 for ambitious reporting on U.S business and the global economy.
 This helped freelancer Nathan Halverson of the Center for Investigative Reporting produce a two-part PBS NewsHour series on the Chinese acquisition of U.S. pork producer Smithfield Foods, which won a 2015 Emmy Award.
 Contact: Program Director Jane Sasseen